oOSoulstormOo/Projet-10_Med_It_Formation_Dev/wp-content/plugins/ocean-extra/readme.txt

 * Integration
 * Extra settings
 * Admin settings
+* Website preloader
 * Premium licenses panel & more

 = HOST GOOGLE FONTS LOCALLY =

 1-click solution, no font upload required.
-Any Google font you apply from the Customizer will load from your site automatically, making your website faster and GDPR friendly in an instant.
+(Any Google font you apply from the Customizer)[https://docs.oceanwp.org/article/808-host-google-fonts-locally] will load from your site automatically, making your website faster and GDPR friendly in an instant.
 This feature also supports the Elementor page builder and Google fonts applied through it.

+= ADOBE FONTS INTEGRATION =

+Add Adobe Fonts (Typekit) to your OceanWP theme.
+The (integration supports Adobe fonts usage)[https://docs.oceanwp.org/article/849-how-to-add-adobe-fonts-typekit] with the OceanWP theme and plugins (Customizer), as well as Elementor.

 = CUSTOM TEMPLATES SUPPORT =